 The mothers do not understand the importance of stimulating play and education.
 The children have few stimulating toys and are not encouraged to play educational games or do crafts.
 This is traditionally an oral culture, but in the city, this is quickly exchanged for a television culture.

-To increase the value of learning in the neighborhood our partner has started an ‘after school reading/learning club’ where children are encouraged to read books, do simple crafts and play educational games.
+To increase the value of learning in the neighbourhood our partner has started an ‘after school reading/learning club’ where children are encouraged to read books, do simple crafts and play educational games.

 Mothers and older siblings, mostly sisters, are asked to volunteer to help read a couple of books aloud to the children each time.
 They are guided to read with expression and to ask relevant questions to help the children understand and appreciate the book.
 The volunteers will also assist children in their own reading and help with games and craft activities, thus gaining experience.